PROJECT COLLECTIONS

 The stream started higher up on the hillside so it would appear to emanate from deep within the hill.
 The steepness of the hill created the waterfall effect with the stream curving along the base of the hill – completing the illusion.
 The larger Gitchee Gumee boulders formed the sides of the stream.
 It was important the boulders be locally-sourced.
 Boulder placement was key in eliminating the erosion problem.

-Minneapolis backyard landscaping includes a dining area, water feature, sunning patio, night lighting, and edible garden without feeling cramped.
+2011 AWARD WINNER: This intimate Minneapolis landscape design includes a dining area, water feature, stunning patio, night lighting, and edible garden without feeling cramped.